 M Social Singapore

 Tech-savvy and with stark, minimalist interiors, this colourfully lit hotel is perfect for the young traveller.
-There are self check-in counters to quicken the process, and rooms (from SGD 170/night) are cleaned with assistance from robots, so don’t be alarmed when a linen-wielding machine rolls up to your door.
+There are self check-in counters to quicken the process, and rooms are cleaned with assistance from robots, so don’t be alarmed when a linen-wielding machine rolls up to your door.
 The rooms themselves feel like the homes of friends—if you count sophisticated designers among them.
 Some have glass-ensconced living areas, others have outdoor terraces, and even the smallest room has a mirrored, four-metre-tall pitched roof that resembles a chapel.
 Pair your stay at M Social with a Saturday night out at any of the bars and pubs right outside the hotel’s doorstep in the Robertson Quay area.

 M Social Singapore.
 90 Robertson Quay, Singapore 238259. +65 6206 1888.